by A. Orange

 The minute we put our work on a service plane, the alcoholic commences to rely upon our assistance rather than upon God.

 This is remarkably similar to the Buchmanite Ted Stoan's remarks about how he had made a big mistake by campaigning for poor school-children to get meals and boots, because he had made "materialists" out of them.
-And it also explains why Alcoholics Anonymous never engages in any social work, and never helps the poor or homeless, even though many of them are alcoholics.
+And it also explains why Alcoholics Anonymous never engages in any social work, participates in no charities, and never helps the poor or homeless, even though many of them are alcoholics.

 Then Bill Wilson once again shows us the intensely religious and magical nature of the program: